MAHALAKSHMImahalakshmi/autoShellRoboshop/README.md

 - **⚡ Faster Debugging:** Centralized logging and validation functions.
 - **📉 Reduced Lines:** Compare with my [old Roboshop repo](https://github.com/MAHALAKSHMImahalakshmi/roboshop.git) – you’ll see the difference!
 - **🎨 Easy to Maintain:** Update one place, affect all scripts.

 ---
+### 💡 Script Idempotency

+- My `roboshop.sh` script is **idempotent**:
+  - You can run it multiple times without causing duplicate resources or errors.
+  - It uses the `UPSERT` action in Route 53, so DNS records are created or updated as needed.
+  - This makes automation safe and repeatable!

+---